igorw/slave/README.md

 	./slave -u igor -e email@example.com --dbuser root --dbpass secret --dbname phpbb \
 		localhost/phpBB3

+## Defaults

+By default Slave will use the "mysqli" driver.
+The default phpBB username is "root" and the default password is "password".

 ## Set up

 If you obtained this project through git, you will have to populate the submodules.
 You can do that with the following command: